arana-initiatives/agro-point-cloud-seg-pipeline/README.md

 This dataset only contains the upsampled dataset patches generated from splitting the _Fuji-SfM_ and _Puji-Size_ datasets with added additional three normal features for each point cloud data point.

+#### Experiment Implementation Work Flow

+This section elaborates more about the Colab notebook files that were used to do the data preparation and processing, visualizations, training, and evaluations.
+Below, we provide a small description for each of these notebooks in sequential reference order for experiment replications and point cloud segmentation model prototyping.

+* [`fuji-sfm-and-pfuji-size-pcl-npy-preparator.ipynb`](fuji-sfm-and-pfuji-size-pcl-npy-preparator.ipynb): This notebook contains dataset preparation steps for both _Fuji-SfM_ and _PFuji-Size_ datasets.
+* [`fuji-sfm-and-pfuji-size-data-patch-generator.ipynb`](fuji-sfm-and-pfuji-size-data-patch-generator.ipynb): This notebook contains dataset patch generation and upsampling steps for both _Fuji-SfM_ and _PFuji-Size_ datasets, and finally preparing merged dataset.
+Also, the naming convention logic for _Fuji-SfM_ dataset is updated in this notebook but the _Fuji-SfM_ patch dataset is having the older patch window subsection based naming convention.
+* [`fuji-sfm-and-pfuji-size-pcl-upsampling-visualizations.ipynb`](fuji-sfm-and-pfuji-size-pcl-upsampling-visualizations.ipynb): This notebook presents the code for visualizing 3D point cloud data patches easily on Colab.
+* [`baseline-fuji-sfm-dataset-model-trainer-and-evaluator.ipynb`](baseline-fuji-sfm-dataset-model-trainer-and-evaluator.ipynb):This notebook provides the complete model trainer, tensorboard learning curve visualizer, evaluator, and data patch visualizer components.
+It serves as a test bed for other model trainer notebooks for prototyping.
+* [`fuji-complete-dataset-model-trainer.ipynb`](fuji-complete-dataset-model-trainer.ipynb): This notebook provides the complete model trainer and tensorboard learning curve components for the complete dataset.
+* [`fuji-complete-with-normals-dataset-model-trainer.ipynb`](fuji-complete-with-normals-dataset-model-trainer.ipynb): This notebook provides the complete model trainer and tensorboard learning curve components for the complete dataset containing the normal estimates with RGB information.
+* [`pfuji-size-norm-model-trainer.ipynb`](pfuji-size-norm-model-trainer.ipynb): This notebook provides the complete model trainer and tensorboard learning curve components for the _PFuji-Size_ dataset containing only the normal estimates with no RGB information.

 #### `PCL` Upsampling Insights

 The  point cloud datasets under analysis are highly undersampled and contain only sparse representations of apple point clouds.